kexiZeroing/kexiZeroing.github.io/src/blog/git.md

 `git commit --amend` brings up the editor with the last commit message and lets you edit the message.
 You can use `-m` if you want to wipe out the old message and use a new one: `git commit --amend -m "new commit message"`.
 And then when you push, do `git push --force-with-lease <repository> <branch>`.

-`git add [file]` and `git commit --amend` means you’re adding new changes to the previous commit. `--amend --no-edit` keeps the same commit message, just updates the contents.
+`git add` and `git commit --amend` means you’re adding new changes to the previous commit. `--amend --no-edit` keeps the same commit message, just updates the contents.
+Now your latest changes are folded into the previous commit as if they were made together.

 ## make empty commits